Steve Torpey (footballer, born 1981): Coaching career

-Torpey worked as a coach with Liverpool's youth teams, working with a range of age groups over a six year period finishing with the role of Head Of Foundation phase and U11 lead coach.
-He took up a similar position at Manchester City in 2014 (Foundation Phase Co Ordinator / U11 Lead Coach).
-Since then Torpey has progressed through the Academy system at City, becoming Head of Coaching u9-u12 before taking on the role of Head of Coaching u15-u23 in August 2020 overseeing the clubs first Premier League 2, u18 Premier League North, U18 Premier League National play-off and FA Youth Cup wins in his first season.
+Torpey worked as a coach with Liverpool's youth teams, working with a range of age groups over six years, finishing with the role of Head of Foundation phase and U11 lead coach.
+He took up a similar position at Manchester City in 2014 (Foundation Phase Co-Ordinator / U11 Lead Coach).
+Since then, Torpey has progressed through the academy system at City, becoming Head of Coaching u9-u12 before taking on the role of Head of Coaching u15-u23 in August 2020, overseeing the club's first Premier League 2, u18 Premier League North, U18 Premier League National play-off and FA Youth Cup wins in his first season.
+He joined Brentford as Academy director in January 2024.
+He took up the same post at Manchester United in August 2025.